Cililocwee/bytecrunch/README.md

 # React Firebase Blog Application

-Welcome to my React Firebase Blog Application!
-This application allows you to create and manage your own blog, where you can write posts and share them with the world.

-The application is built using React and Firebase, which makes it easy to store and manage your blog posts.
-You can also customize the look and feel of your blog using the built-in styling options.
+This is a simple blog application powered by React.
+It uses Firebase as a database and Firebase Authentication to control auth requests.

 ## Getting Started

 To get started with the application, follow these steps:

-1. Clone the repository to your local machine using `git clone https://github.com/YOUR-USERNAME/react-firebase-blog.git`
+1. Clone the repository to your local machine.
 2. Install the required dependencies using `npm install`
 3. Set up a Firebase account and create a new project
+4. Add your Firebase config into the firebase.js file
-4. Create a new `.env` file in the root directory and add your Firebase project configuration details
+5. Create a new `.env` file in the root directory and add your Google auth uid
-5. Start the development server using `npm start`
+6. Start the development server using `npm run dev`

-You should now be able to view the application in your web browser at `http://localhost:4200/`.
+This project is packaged using Vite, so the default address is `localhost:5173`

 ## Features